Linaro/lava/doc/v2/actions-boot.rst

 .. literalinclude:: examples/test-jobs/x86-sata-commands.yaml
    :language: yaml
-   :lines: 32, 36-42
+   :lines: 31-41

-.. caution:: This support is **only** recommended for use for corner cases and administrator-level debugging.
+.. caution:: This support is recommended for use for corner cases that can't be fixed on the level of device type.
 Accordingly, LAVA will raise a warning each time this support is used.
 Abuse of this support can potentially stop devices from working in subsequent tests, or maybe even damage them permanently - be careful!